jpvanoosten/signals/README.md

 int main()
 {
-    // Defina a signal that takes no arguments and returns void. using signal = sig::signal<void()>;
+    // Define a signal that takes no arguments and returns void. using signal = sig::signal<void()>;
     signal s;